Table of Contents

 Most tours in Cancun are operational with reduced capacity.
 Major theme parks like Xel-Ha and Xcaret Park are already open, as well as boat tours, dolphin swims, and most other adventure tours.
-Tulum and Chichen Itza have also reopened and are operating at a 60% capacity.
+Tulum and Chichen Itza have also reopened and are operating at 80% capacity.
 Of course, the tour operators have adopted COVID protocols to keep both staff and tourists safe.
 Reduced capacity restrictions can present a nice opportunity to have a tour to yourself, or with your own small group.
 It’s a good idea to call the tour company and ask about the group size, and ask if you can book a tour for just your group.
 Private tours for you and your group are highly recommended to keep you as safe as possible, and many tour operators will accommodate your group.

 Weddings are Still Magical